 - Fresh Basil or Parmesan Cheese If you aren't a fan of Pesto Sauce you can also top with fresh basil and freshly grated Parmesan cheese.

-Line a 10" white quiche dish with the tomato puree, add the shallots and seasonings, and then start to add the vegetables in whatever repeatable pattern you like.
+Line a 10" white quiche dish or any round baking dish, with the tomato puree, add the shallots, garlic, and a sprinkle of seasonings, and then start to add the vegetables in whatever repeatable pattern you like.

 I do zucchini, eggplant, tomato, garlic, and repeat.